lnx66/agents-for-openbb/90-gemini-experimental/README.md

 ### Prerequisites

-Ensure you have poetry, a tool for dependency management and packaging in Python, as well as your [OpenRouter](https://openrouter.ai/) API key.
+Ensure you have poetry, a tool for dependency management and packaging in Python, as well as your [Google AI Studio API key](https://aistudio.google.com/app/apikey).

 ### Installation and Running

 1. Clone this repository to your local machine.

-2. Set the OpenRouter API key as an environment variable in your .bashrc or .zshrc file:
+2. Set the Gemini API key as an environment variable in your .bashrc or .zshrc file:

     ``` sh
     # in .zshrc or .bashrc
-    export OPENROUTER_API_KEY=<your-api-key>
+    export GEMINI_API_KEY=<your-api-key>
     ```

 3. Install the necessary dependencies: